vkbo/novelWriter/docs/source/usage_interface.rst

 Documents and their folders can be rearranged freely within their root folders.
-Novel documents cannot be moved out of the :guilabel:`Novel` folder, except to :guilabel:`Trash` and the :guilabel:`Outtakes` folders.
+Novel documents cannot be moved out of the :guilabel:`Novel` folder, except to :guilabel:`Trash` and the :guilabel:`Archive` folders.
 Notes can be moved freely between all root folders, but keep in mind that if you move a note into a :guilabel:`Novel`, its "Importance" setting will be reset to the default "Status" setting.
 See :ref:`a_ui_tree_status`.